DrLex0/quake-frogbots/waypoint/README.md

 Again, one can use the same 2 methods to resume editing waypoints already available for a map:

-1. Rebuild the waypoint tool with the latest waypoints added to the `maps` directory.
+1. Rebuild the waypoint tool with your latest waypoint code added to the `maps` directory.
 This is by far the easiest way for work-in-progress.
 2. Inject the waypoints into the `.map` file and rebuild the map.
-In practice this should only be done when the waypoints are considered ready for release.
+In practice this should only be done when both the map and the waypoints are considered ready for release.

 # Waypoint Creating and Editing Guide